Toyota Corolla Insurance Rates

 Insurance Price Range by Risk and Coverage

-For a driver around age 40, insurance rates for a Toyota Corolla go from as low as $460 for liability-only coverage to the much higher price of $2,982 for high-risk insurance.
+For a driver around age 40, insurance rates for a Toyota Corolla range from the cheapest price of $460 for just the minimum liability insurance to a high rate of $2,982 for a high-risk driver policy.

 Liability Only $460